DepledgeLab/DepledgeLabWiki/docs/Home/Schedules_and_Events/monday_meeting.md

     | Monday,<br>March 10     | 14:30 | <span style="color:plum">:octicons-person-24:</span> `Individual Presenter`                     | **Dan**               |                                  |

 </div>
-1. This linked got changed on 26.05., because the paper was fully published.
+1. This link got changed on 26.05., because the paper was fully published.
 The original, preprint link was this: [SeqTagger Preprint Link](https://doi.org/10.1101/2024.10.29.620808)

 Feel free to write Erik suggestions regarding AMA topics or the Journal discussions.